kyppen/HeraSolutions/README.md

 backend is implemented with Springboot running Amazon Corretto 17
 Frontend is react with a good mix of TSX and JSX (This is due to limited time)
-Database of choice is H2 which stores in file data file.
+Database of choice is H2 which stores in a data file.